AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_rn.md

 ## 1.1.1

 v1.1.1 was released on March 8, 2023.

 #### Issues fixed

-Upon a call to the `ChatGroupManager#fetchJoinedGroupsFromServer` method, the returned extension field is empty for joined public groups.
+Upon a call to the `ChatGroupManager#fetchJoinedGroupsFromServer` method, the returned extension field is empty for the joined public groups.

 ## v1.1.0